 Gut Protective Substances

 - Immunoglobulins (IgG, IgM, IgA).
 Complex proteins, better known as antibodies, that make up a significant portion of the proteins found in complete first milking colostrum.
 These antibodies were produced by the mother’s immune system in response to her exposure to many different microorganisms during her lifetime and then transferred into the colostrum prior to birth of the calf.
-These antibodies offer protection against bacteria, viruses and fungi that infect the gastrointestinal tract of humans.
+These substances help support the gastrointestinal tract of humans.*

 - Transfer factors.
-Small proteins produced in response to the body’s exposure to certain types of microorganisms, particularly those that reside in deep tissues for a long period of time, like the bacterium that causes tuberculosis.
+Small proteins produced in response to the body’s exposure to certain types of microorganisms, particularly those that reside in deep tissues for a long period of time.
 They are specific for a particular microorganism and are carried inside of certain types of specialized white blood cells.
-Transfer factors have limited effectiveness alone in defending the body against infection by such microorganisms, but, rather, act in concert with various white blood cells and other factors in an attempt to keep the microorganisms under control.
+Transfer factors have limited effectiveness alone in defending the body against infection by such microorganisms, but, rather, act in concert with various white blood cells and other factors in an attempt to keep the microorganisms under control.*

 - Lactoferrin.
 A mineral-binding carrier protein that attaches to available iron.
-Certain aerobic (grow in the presence of oxygen) bacteria, like E. coli, require iron to reproduce and, therefore, lactoferrin is an effective substance, when operating in the presence of a specific antibody, to impede the growth of some microorganisms in the gut.
-A broad number of additional claims have been made by some providers of colostrum for human consumption regarding the application of lactoferrin as an immuno-regulating substance with antiviral, antibacterial and anti-tumor properties.
-To date, none of these claims have been adequately substantiated through properly controlled studies.
+Certain aerobic (grow in the presence of oxygen) bacteria, require iron to reproduce and, therefore, lactoferrin is an effective substance, when operating in the presence of a specific antibody, to impede the growth of some microorganisms in the gut.* Additional claims have been made by some providers of colostrum for human consumption regarding the application of lactoferrin as an immuno-regulating substance with antiviral, antibacterial and anti-tumor properties.
+To date, none of these claims have been adequately substantiated through properly controlled

 - Transferrin.
 Another mineral-binding carrier protein that attaches to available iron and can act independently or in concert with lactoferrin to impede the growth of certain aerobic bacteria, particularly in the gut.*